 If this approach seems overwhelming, you can instead opt to create a child theme.
 This lets you modify an existing theme by adding new functionality.
 This way, you can experiment to see how certain changes affects your site’s appearance by using a familiar theme as a base.
 As you get more knowledgeable, you can then expand on your theme to create something more ambitious and unique.

 Once again, I recommend you use a local environment to create your theme.
-(Local by Flywheel is still your go-to choice here.)
+(Local is still your go-to choice here.)
 This will let you work alone, unhindered by the risk of affecting a live site or having to worry about finding web hosting.

 When you’ve created a theme you’re happy with, you may also be able to submit your finished themes to the WordPress.org Theme Repository.
 However, in order for it to be accepted, you’ll need to follow the theme development standards.

 The final frontier when it comes to WordPress development is undeniably contributing directly to WordPress’ core.
 This is the term used to describe the basic WordPress platform, as in its default setup, without any plugins or themes.